CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 2. Navigate to the cloned repository
 3. Ensure that you have "execute" permissions for start_program.sh by running `ls -l`
 4. If you do not have exexute permissions for start_program.sh, run `chmod 744 start_program.sh`
-5. Start the program by running `start_program.sh` in the command line
+5. Start the program by running `./start_program.sh` in the command line